ail7002iitd/ail7002iitd.github.io/logistics.md

 - _The Right to Information Rule_: To assure that all collaboration is on the level, you must always write the name(s) of your collaborators on your assignment.
 This also applies when two groups collaborate.

-**LLM Policy:** All assignments are to be done by students.
+**LLM Policy:** All assignments are to be done indivually by students.
+The code should not be written by any LLM.
 Each assignment will detail the permissible use of LLMs during the implementation.